Contrary to what the song suggests, Love is not a Battlefield, in truth, it is more of a minefield.

 “The kid’s right,” he told my mom, “You always overcook it.”

-She was mortified but when heads started bobbing like yo-yo’s around the table she knew what Stan and dad said was true.
+She was mortified but when heads started bobbing around the table she knew what Stan and dad said was true.

 After that, Stan rarely ate supper at our house.
 Why would he?
 He was in too high of demand.
-Once word leaked out that Stan was speaking up about the food, fathers and children for blocks around came pleading to him with invitations to supper.
+Once word leaked out that Stan was speaking up about the food, fathers and children for blocks around came pleading to invite him to supper.

 My wife has never heard that story – yet she knows Stan well and knows he is never one to hold back his opinions of what is on his plate.